Skip to content

 Default: None

-Bin widths for x for plotting 1D histogram data.
+Bin widths corresponding to each x value.
+When provided, data points are plotted as histogram bars instead of scatter points.
 Shape is (num_examples, 1).
-See example section for a graphical illustration.
+See input data format for a graphical illustration.

 • plot_logx: bool